nguyen703/yaho_demo/README.md

 ### Project architecture

-- Architecture: CLEAN
+- Architecture: CLEAN<br />
 Separation of Concerns, Maintainability, Testability, etc., we can tell this architecture keeps Software Development at its highest standard.
 By applying this, we also apply uncle Bob's best practices [SOLID](https://en.wikipedia.org/wiki/SOLID).
-- State management: BLoC (Cubit in particular):
+- State management: BLoC (Cubit in particular):<br />
 This is the most well-known state management that is used in almost every professional environment in my opinion.
 For a light project, I prefer using Cubit to minimize the boilerplate codes and decrease shipping-time but still get the power of BLoC.
-- Dependency Injection: GetIt
+- Dependency Injection: GetIt<br />
 GetIt helps us to get rid of all those dependencies and works well with other State Management.

+### What is not included in this project

+- Localization and internationalization: Text hardcoded in the codes
+- Animation when switching view type